qureai/qureai.github.io/_posts/2020-04-09-chest-xray-AI-qxr-for-covid-19.md

 #### Evaluation of the algorithm

 We have created an independent testset of `11479 CXRs` to evaluate our algorithm.
 The WHO [[10](#10)] recommends a confirmatory diagnosis of COVID-19 using Reverse-Transcriptase Polymerase Chain Reaction (RT-PCR) - a specialised Nucleic Acid Amplification Test (NAAT) which looks for unique signatures using primers designed for the COVID-19 RNA sequence.
 Positives in this test set are defined as any CXR that is acquired while the patient has tested positive on RT-PCR test based on sputum/ lower respiratory and or upper respiratory aspirates/throat swab samples for COVID-19.
 Negatives in this test set are defined as any CXR which was acquired before the first case of COVID-19 was discovered.

 The size the negative set relative to the positive set was set to match the available prevalence in the literature [[11](#11)].
 The test set has `515 positives` and `10964 negatives`.
 Negatives are sampled randomly from an independent set 250,000 CXRs.
 Negative set has 1609 cases of bilateral opacity and 547 cases of pulmonary consolidation in it (findings which are indicative of COVID-19 on a CXR), where the final diagnosis is not COVID-19.
+Negative set also has 355 non-opacity related abnormalities.
+This allowed us to evaluate algorithms ability to detect non COVID-19 opacities and findings, and is used to suggest alternative possible etiology and rule out COVID-19.
 We have used Area under [Receiver Operating Characteristic Curve](https://en.wikipedia.org/wiki/Receiver_operating_characteristic){:target="_blank"} (AUC) along with Sensitivity and Specificity at the operating point to evaluate the performance of our algorithm.

 <table class="table">
     <thead>